Vabank: Plot

-At the same time Kwinto under suspicion of robbing the lawyer Walenta's villa is detained by police and brought to the precinct.
-However soon the real robbers are arrested and Kwinto is getting released.
+During this time, Krempitsch arrives at Kwinto's hotel room and enters with his gun drawn, intending to kill him.
+He checks every area of the hotel room before taking note of the open window leading to the balcony.
+He takes a step onto the balcony, where Kwinto kills him.
+As Kwinto is leaving the hotel through the lobby, under suspicion of robbing the lawyer Walenta's villa, he is detained by the police and brought to the precinct.
+However he is soon released after the real robbers are apprehended, but not before the police commissioner questions him about Duńczyk and Krempitsch, about whom he lies and claims he doesn't know.

-Downing gas masks and gloves, Kwinto and his companions infiltrate into the bank through a ventilation shaft of the restaurant located over it.
-There they stun security guards, block the alarm with a plate that served as the necklace clasp, and take out of the safe all money and valued papers.
-With a thermal lance Nuta cuts through a side wall of the safe an opening, and the group goes away leaving at the crime scene a plate of the necklace.
-Taking advantage of the owner's absence, the accomplices transport the main portion of the valuables to the Kramer's house.
+Donning gas masks and gloves, Kwinto and his companions infiltrate the bank through a ventilation shaft of the restaurant located next to it.
+There, they stun the security guards, block the alarm with the plate, and take all the money and paper securities from the safe after Kwinto cracks it.
+Using a thermal lance, Nuta cuts an opening through the side wall of the safe, and the group leaves, leaving the plate with Kramer's fingerprints behind.
+Taking advantage of the owner's absence, the accomplices transport the main portion of the valuables to Kramer's house and hide it there.

-In the evening celebrating the successfully turned trick the group to which belongs Natalia as well being a fiancée of Moks divides the remaining money.
-His share Kwinto sends to Marta ostensibly as compensation to the family of the victim of bank's machinations.
+In the evening, celebrating the successful heist, the group and Natalia divide the remaining money.
+Kwinto sends his share to Marta ostensibly as compensation to the family of the victim of the bank's machinations.

-In the morning the bank was filled with police.
-Head of the investigation commissioner Przygoda determines that the safe was cut only to stage hacking, and rather was opened in the usual way.
-In addition on the found plate were discovered fingerprints of Kramer.
-It gave the commissioner a reason to conduct the search in the Kramer's house where in basket with dirty laundry were found the stolen valuables.
+In the morning the bank is filled with police.
+Head of the investigation, commissioner Przygoda, determines that the safe was cut to mislead the police, and was rather was opened using the code.
+The police find the plate which has Kramer's fingerprints on it, giving the commissioner a reason to conduct a search of Kramer's house, where they find the stolen goods in a basket of dirty laundry.

-Kramer attempts to prove that at the time of robbery he has an alibi.
-At first he takes police to the Natalia's apartment, but she is not there and living in the apartment people argue that never saw Kramer.
-Then the banker remembers about another witness, a black man with a Dalmatian who had exited out of the neighboring apartment.
-But the owner of the apartment claims that never saw them.
+Kramer attempts to prove that he has an alibi at the time of robbery.
+At first he takes the police to Natalia's apartment, but instead finds strangers living there who do not recognise Kramer and call him a lunatic.
+Then the banker remembers another witness, the black man with a Dalmatian who had exited out of the neighboring apartment.
+But the owner of the apartment vehemently insists that there is no black man living under her roof.

-Kramer gets arrested.
-Near the court's building he sees Kwinto who reads a newspaper and understands the robbery of his bank is the handiwork of a former accomplice.
-Kwinto catching the Kramer's glance touches his ear reminding Kramer about his words "ear from a herring" (ucho od śledzia).
+Kramer is arrested.
+Near the court's building he sees Kwinto reading a newspaper and understands the robbery of his bank and subsequent framing is the handiwork of his former accomplice.
+Kwinto catches Kramer's glance and touches his ear, reminding Kramer about his words of "ear of a herring" (ucho od śledzia).